micksatana/pz-mod-longdark/README.md

-# Project Zomboid - Long Dark mod
+# Project Zomboid - Long Dark mod [OBSOLETED]

+As of Build 42.8.0, the sandbox menu has endless climate options, temperature is also configurable.
+This mod is no longer required to create a Long Dark experience.

+## Description

 Experiencing rough winter in Project Zomboid